7 Facts from our CRI Genetics Review

 After receiving and registering the CRI kit, the user collects their sample using a cheek swab.
 The registering process is necessary before users mail back the sample collection kit and wait for their results (6 to 8 weeks once received).

+The lab receives your DNA sample where it undergoes a quality analysis.
+If there is not enough DNA sample and its quality is not sufficient for analysis, CRI Genetics will ship a new kit for free.
 CRI Genetics Ancestry and Health reports are sent to users via email and accessed through the website’s login.
-The lab receives your DNA sample where it undergoes a quality analysis.
-If there is not enough DNA sample and its quality is not sufficient for analysis, they will ship a new kit for free.

-Note that the company offers an option to upgrade to Ancestry + Health after receiving the CRI Genetics results of the Ancestry report.
-This is possible because the company keeps your genome information file, making it easy to upgrade to its more advanced option later on.
+Note that the company offers an option to upgrade to Ancestry + Health after receiving the CRI Genetics results of the Ancestry + Trait report.
+This is possible because like many genetic testing companies, it keeps your genome information file, making it easy to upgrade to its more advanced option later on.

 CRI Genetics Reports in Detail